 The main distinction is that sole traders and general partners have unlimited liability to third parties doing business with them, whereas the shareholders of a company typically have limited liability to third parties doing business with the company.

-A company will be used where the owners and operators of the business want to have limited liability for the debts of the business.
-Companies are very commonly used for all sorts of businesses, from one-man operations to multi-million dollar, multinational businesses.
-There are more formalities and fees associated with forming and operating a company, than with a partnership or sole trader business, but many people feel the limited liability a company affords is worth the extra effort and cost.
+A company may be used where the owners and operators of the business wish to ensure limited liability for the debts of the business.
+Companies are commonly used for all sorts and sizes of businesses.
+There are more formalities and fees associated with forming and operating a company than with a partnership or sole trader business; however, for many, the benefit of limited liability attached to a company offsets the extra effort and cost for the formation and operation of a company.

 If your aim is to operate a business on-Island, then depending on the nature of the ‘on-Island’ business to be conducted, some other form of local licensing will be needed.
 More details on the Local Licences procedure is given later in this section.

 For a business, wholly or at least 60% beneficially owned and controlled by one or more Caymanians, the acquisition of a Trade and Business (T&B) Licence is required.
 Where beneficial ownership and control is less than 60% by Caymanians, a Local Companies Control Law Licence (LCCL) may be required.
-The grant of an LCCL is a matter of discretion for the Trade & Business Licensing Board which will carefully consider, amongst other things, the benefit such business will bring to the Islands, the extent to which Caymanian participation has been sought (which will ordinarily include a requirement for public advertising) and whether the proposed business will compete with local Caymanian-owned businesses.
+The grant of the LCCL is a matter of discretion for the Trade and Business Licensing Board on the basis of various statutory criteria focusing on the protection of local interests and the benefits that the business would bring to the Islands, in addition to the extent to which Caymanian participation has been sought (which will ordinarily include a requirement for public advertising) and whether the proposed business will compete with any local Caymanian-owned businesses.

 Businesses wishing to set up a physical presence in the Cayman Islands, whose activities are carried out mainly outside the Islands, are in most cases exempt from the Local Companies Control Law (LCCL).
-Therefore, although they would require a T&B Licence to set up their local office and secure work permits for any expatriate employees (as discussed further in the Immigration chapter), they would not require a LCCL, or 60% ownership by a Caymanian Status holder.
+As such, although a T&B Licence is required in order to set up their local office and apply for work permits for any expatriate employees, they would not need a Local Companies (Control) Licence or need to meet the 60% Caymanian ownership threshold.

 In April 2017, Cayman enacted legislation for the formation and registration of Foundation Companies.
 These companies allow for there being no shareholders and their objectives being entrenched.
 Read more about Foundation Companies further in this section.